commercetools/ui-kit/README.md

 * Develop the component(s) and put them up for code review
 * Only later migrate the application to use the newly developed component

-### When/How to change an existing UIKit-Component
+### When and how to change an existing component in UIKit

-* Changing an existing component should be done with a certain degree of care.
+* Changing an existing component should be done with a _certain degree_ of care.
-  Assume that the current API has been wrestled over.
+  Please assume that the current API has been wrestled over.
 * If you want to add some functionality, consider if it should really be a concern of the component you want to enhance.
 For this:
   * The functionality should applicable for a wide range of current and future requested features.
-What is in UIKit should be basic building blocks that in theory can be used in a wide range of applications, even outside of Commercetools.
+What is in _UIKit should be basic building blocks_ that in theory can be used in a wide range of applications, even outside of commercetools.
-  * When in doubt orient yourself more towards the functionalities of the original html-tags than towards anything more complex.
+  * When in doubt take inspiration from functionalities of the original HTML-tags than towards anything more complex.
-* Always remove unneeded functionality as soon as you spot it
+* Always _remove unneeded functionality_ as soon as you spot it
+  * This helps us to get components simple, consistent and easy to use
-* Avoid breaking changes to the API of the component, make sure you have checked all usages of the component you change for potential problems.
-Be aware that UIKit is an individually published package and might be used in a wide-range of applications
+* _Avoid breaking changes_ to the API of the component.
+If you need to create breaking changes follow these steps
+  * Make sure you have checked all usages of the component you change for potential problems
+  * Inform all developers about the plan in the chats as pull requests might be open and other features already planned
+  * Start with creating a deprecation notice on the component's functionality using the `warning` package (examples exist)
+  * Ensuring that no consumer still uses the deprecated API after some time
+  * Remove the deprecated feature
-* Before you implement your changes, create a Github issue stating your need for the required functionality, describe your proposed changes and also give an indication of the scope and implications of that change.
+* Before you implement your changes, _create a Github issue_ stating your need for the required functionality, describe your proposed changes and also give an indication of the scope and implications of that change.
-* Make sure you also ping the design team about your changes to get their feedback
+* Make sure you also _ping the design team_ about your changes to get their feedback
-* Implement your changes and put them up for code review
+* Implement your changes and put them _up for code review_
 * Update Storybook, all documentation and usage examples
 * Migrate all code that will immediately be affected by your changes
-* Make sure that your changes are released under proper semver-rules so others know when to update their code in accordance to your changes

 ## Structure